Monday, April 25, 2011

 CHAPLIN AS A JEW, MUSLIM COMMUNIST AND ROM

-Charlie Chaplin Hitler labeled Chaplin a "Jew."
+Hitler labeled Chaplin a "Jew."
 Chaplin never denied it, although he was not Jewish.
 Chaplin was part Rom on his mother's side and was proud of it.
 However, Chaplin

 believed that if he rejected any Jewish identity then this